smithy-lang/smithy-kotlin/docs/design/INDEX.md

 # Smithy Kotlin designs

-The following design documents informed the creation of Smithy Kotlin.
+The following design documents informed the creation of the Smithy Kotlin SDK.

 ## High-level